 + “The original sense [of mess] was ‘a serving of food.’“

 Can you believe it?!
 When I read that, I just knew I had to use it in my website name.
-Because, my friend, the mission of The Merry Mess is to nurture (serve, feed) young women with merriment (celebration, cheer, joy) in both chaotic and calm seasons.
-Your twenties and thirties are weird years and . . . well, we each need a voice a hope, don’t we?
+Because messes mean that life-giving things are being created and people are being fed.
+And that, friend, is why I’m here.
+The Merry Mess exists to create reasons to celebrate and nurture young women with that merriment in both chaotic and calm seasons.
+It’s just that I know how your twenties and thirties are weird years – hungry years – when you’re figuring out all the things, from eating when you’re broke, to staying full spiritually, to finding enough social and professional nourishment .
+And . . . well, we each need a voice of hope and a safe place during those years, don’t we?
+And here we are!
+Again, welcome!

 The Floor Plan